This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'So start when you are ready, I will be recruiting five new people a month for the next year.
 To provide training and employment for the newbies, I will expand the shop, first with an evening shift with some of the existing teams reforming to bring the new members up to speed,' Steve said, 'Some have indicated that weekend shifts would meet their lifestyles.
 I always enjoyed having weekdays off to do my shopping and not be crowded or hurried.
 The extra loading of weekend and evening shifts helps the budget.'

-Moving the laptop around so that Anne could view, Steve said, 'Here is an unsolicited Resume with identifying data removed, I asked him in for an interview after verifying the references and finding that it seemed contrary to a caveat from Senior.
-The letter was excellent, and when I met him he was easy to relate to; in the end, I forwarded this to another firm who were delighted to employ him.'
+Moving the laptop around so that Anne could view, Steve said, 'Here is an unsolicited CV with identifying data removed, I asked him in for an interview after verifying the references and finding that it seemed contrary to a caveat from Senior.
+The letter was excellent, and when I met him he was easy to walk with.
+In the end, I forwarded this to another firm who were delighted to employ him.'

 Anne looked a little closer and turned a bit red, 'This is familiar, it wouldn't be Bertram Hart?'
 Anne asked, 'I typed one up for him and this looks pretty close.'